-- A procedure for data intelligent control of power load, using the Smart-Energy OS (SE-OS) setup, is suggested. - The SE-OS controllers can focus on - ★ Peak Shaving - ★ Smart Grid demand (like ancillary services needs, ...) - ★ Energy Efficiency - ★ Cost Minimization - Emission Efficiency - We have demonstrated a large potential in Demand Response.
-Automatic solutions, and end-user focus are important - We see large problems with the tax and tariff structures in many countries (eg. Denmark). - Markets and pricing principles need to be reconsidered; we see an advantage of having a physical link to the mechanism (eg. nodal pricing, capacity markets)
+- A procedure for data intelligent control of power load, using the Smart-Energy OS (SE-OS) setup, is suggested. - The SE-OS controllers can focus on - Peak Shaving - ★ Smart Grid demand (like ancillary services needs, ...) - ★ Energy Efficiency - ★ Cost Minimization - Emission Efficiency - We have demonstrated a large potential in Demand Response in Buildings.
+Automatic solutions and end-user focus are important - We have suggested a method for characterizing the energy flexibility of buildings which facilitates smart grid applications - We see large problems with the tax and tariff structures in many countries (eg. Denmark).